dfinke/dfinke.github.io/_posts/2016-09-04-Data-Crunching--Using-the-content-of-a-text-file-as-a-PowerShell-DSL.md

 That was pretty painless, and I could apply the same pattern to the `COMPND` and `ATOM`. lines.

-But I still needed store the resulting data on a structure.
+But I still needed to store the resulting data in a structure.

 ## PowerShell Classes